gartz/pushStateTree/README.md

 Rules are HTML Elements with two special properties `rule` and `parentGroup`, when you create this HTML elements, you can add it to a PushStateTree instance.
 When some URL has change it will validate your options and dispatch the right events.

-It's possible to create tree of rules, you can bind the result from a parent rule using the `parentGroup` option, what will use the match group in the regular expresion `rule` parent result.
+It's possible to create tree of rules, you can bind the result from a parent rule using the `parentGroup` option, what will use the match group in the regular expression `rule` parent result.

 The options passed to rule will be used as element properties, so if you setup `id` or `className` your element will have this properties.